tdep-developers/tdep-tutorials/01_sampling/convergence/cutoff/README.md

 ## More practical advice

+- The R2 is only one things to look at.
+It is a good hint for when all significant interactions are captured.This range is typically reached when the R2 is not increasing anymore with cutoff.
-- In practice, one should be mostly concerned with the observables of interest.
+- In practice, one should be more concerned with the observables of interest.
 These should be robust against changes in the cutoff(s, when going to higher orders), as with any numerical parameter.
 If your results change a lot with the choice of the cutoff, there might be something wrong elsewhere.